VijayPenmetsa/youtube-analytics-with-sentiment-analysis-on-comments/README.md

 ## Introduction

 For this project we’re going to be utilizing **Youtube Data API V3**, which allows us to collect data from youtube.
-This data will help us get useful insights on the videos, such as sentiment analysis for comments, most liked video, top videos based on views, etc.
+This data will help us get useful insights on the videos, such as sentiment analysis (using vader) for comments, most liked video, top videos based on views, etc.

 ## Files
 **youtube_analytics.ipynb** This notebook contains all the code.